-- The Principal or BOM will make an announcement to signal a shelter-in-place, such as "we have received information about a fire at a manufacturing plant nearby that is releasing toxic fumes.
+- 1. The Principal or BOM will make an announcement to signal a shelter-in-place, such as "we have received information about a fire at a manufacturing plant nearby that is releasing toxic fumes.
 Students and staff should get inside.
 Teachers, close the windows to your classrooms.
 We will be turning off the air conditioning.
 Please stay inside and continue teaching with the windows shut.
 I will be sending out an email that you should all respond to once you have taken attendance." - 2.
-The Business Operations Manager should turn off the HVAC system. - 3.
-When the announcement has been given, Teachers should lead all students indoors and into their classrooms and shut the doors and windows.
+The Principal or BOM will contact local authorities for information. - 3.
+The Business Operations Manager should turn off the HVAC system. - 4.
+When the announcement has been given, teachers should lead all students indoors and into their classrooms and shut the doors and windows.
 It is a good idea to stuff a towel or sweatshirt under the door, if available.
-Once inside, teachers should take roll.

-- 4. The Principal or BOM will send out an email to teachers asking teachers to confirm that they are OK and that all students are accounted for. - 5.
-If safe to do so, the BOM should walk through the campus to make sure that all windows are shut and doors are closed. - 6.
+Once inside, teachers should take roll. - 5.
+The Principal or BOM will send out an email to teachers asking teachers to confirm that they are OK and that all students are accounted for. - 6.
+If safe to do so, the BOM should walk through the campus to make sure that all windows are shut and doors are closed. - 7.
 Teachers should respond to the email confirming they are OK or alerting the Principal that students are missing.
-If students are missing, the Principal will decide if a search and rescue mission is safe. - 7.
-If necessary, BOM should shut off the gas and power systems for the building. - 8.
+If students are missing, the Principal will decide if a search and rescue mission is safe. - 8.
+If necessary, BOM should shut off the gas and power systems for the building. - 9.
 The Principal or BOM should contact the authorities (local Fire department) to find out when it is safe to release students/end the Shelter-in-Place drill.